Redirecting an old domain to a new domain with nginx

 cp mysite.com mysite-backup.com

-This could be named ‘default’ it depends on how you setup your server originally.
+This could be named ‘default’ it depends on how you set up your server originally.

 Edit your site config file